craigwashere/100-Days-of-Python/README.md

 Day 100:	Using data from the National Longitudinal Survey of Youth 1997-2011, we'll use regression models to try to predict salaries.

 Day 83:		Interactive Tic-Tac-Toe (Naughts and crosses).
 Uses Tkinter for imaging and window events.
 I found some stock images of 'X' and 'O'.
 I also found an unwinnable AI to implement, best user can get is a tie.
 I don't even have a winning .png

+Day 84:		image watermarking app using tkinter GUI to handle the file handling and Python Imaging Library (PIL) to handle the image processing.